Candidates

 An illustration showing the concept of data tokenization with a blurred digital token in the foreground.

 Data tokenization is the process of replacing sensitive data with a random token.
 This tokenized data acts as a substitute for the original information, ensuring that the sensitive data remains secure.
-The tokenization process involves creating a secure mapping between the original data and its corresponding token, which is stored in a token vault, a secure database that holds the original data and related token values.
+The data tokenization process involves creating a secure mapping between the original data and its corresponding token, which is stored in a token vault, a secure database that holds the original data and related token values.
+This process is designed to enhance PCI compliance by replacing original sensitive data and original data values with non-reversible tokens, securing actual data in protected environments, and controlling access to reduce scope and provide auditability.

 The Importance of Data Tokenization for Security